 ‘Whilst GDPR affects everyone within an organisation, marketers are particularly well placed to ensure GDPR compliance throughout their business.
 With a superior knowledge of the customer, marketers are able to enter into a dialogue with consumers regarding the changes GDPR will enforce, and understand what customers are willing to tolerate.’

-If marketers are to take the lead in instilling GDPR into their organisations, they need to understand the effects of GDPR on the various communication channels they use.
+If marketers are to take the lead in instilling GDPR in 2018 and therefore, into their organisations, they need to understand the effects of GDPR on the various communication channels they use.

 With email marketing, GDPR doesn’t distinguish between B2B and B2C, but the ePrivacy law does – so opt-in consent must be obtained from individuals, including sole traders and partners.
 B2B marketers can continue to send marketing emails if they have completed their legitimate interests assessment, as described earlier.